First 100 days: The start-up checklist every new business needs

 Get an accountant or purchase accountancy software

 carwow’s Hind says that for any start-up “a good accountant is worth their weight in gold”.
 Hind explains: “It’s important to set off on the right foot, and ensuring you have a good accountant will help to overcome any initial hurdles and stop you making costly and difficult mistakes.”
 If you’re unable to afford an accountant then there are a range of reliable and affordable small business accountancy services on the market.
 Powered Now’s Dyer says that “keeping financial records, watching VAT requirements and complying with PAYE rules are musts, and although they shouldn't dominate things, time must be allowed to lay the foundations”.
-Get up to speed on small business bookkeeping and cashflow here.

 Test, measure and iterate your business concept